How to Organize Toys for Daycare or Home

 Just remind yourself when you see a sale, less is more.
 And it helps you keep more of what you earn too.

-We do need to find how to organize the toys we do have, right?
+We do need to find how to organize toys we have, right?
 There are many ways we can make toy storage neater and easier to keep up with.

 Here are some great ideas of way we can do that.

 Magnets for match box cars.
 Install a long strong magnet on the wall and let kids stick matchbox cars or other metal toys to it for storage.
 They can see what they have and it’s readily available to them.

 You can install a myriad of different hooks that toys can be stored on.
 Think about dress up clothes, hats, doll bags, blankets.
 Even buckets of toys can go on hooks.

 Consider those hanging closet racks to organize toys on.
 They could hold puzzles, games, dress up clothes, shoes, hats, dolls, stuffed animals, and just about everything else.

 Good sturdy shelves are a must at the children’s level and higher storage.
 There are a ton of different kinds available, but they will be one of the best investments you can make.